Great Ocean Road bridge replacement at Wye River

 Underway

-Some works, including barrier installation and beam lifts, will require the temporary closure of one lane over the bridge.
-During these times, traffic will travel over the bridge, one lane at a time, under traffic management.
+Some works, including barrier installation, pavement works and beam lifts, will require the temporary closure of one lane over the bridge and temporary traffic changes on nearby local roads.

 Please note these works are subject to favourable weather and site conditions.